monix/monix.io/_tut/docs/3x/reactive/observable.md

 Next sophisticated buffering operator is `bufferWithSelector(selector, maxSize)`.
 It takes a selector `Observable` and emits a new buffer whenever it emits an element.
-The second parameter, `maxSize` determines the maximum size of the buffer - if it is exceeded, an upstream will be backpressured.
+The second parameter, `maxSize` determines the maximum size of the buffer - if it is exceeded, an upstream will be back-pressured.
 Any size below 1 will use unbounded buffer.

 Let's take a look at the example similar to the one with `bufferIntrospective` but we will emit elements every 100 milliseconds.